parsontodd/lab-may-2022/README.md

 ## Setup Harness Cloud Cost Management
 1. [Setup GCP Cloud Billing Export to BigQuery](https://cloud.google.com/billing/docs/how-to/export-data-bigquery-setup)<br><img src="images/billing-export.png">
-2. Follow Harness documentation for [Set Up Cloud Visibility for GCP](https://docs.harness.io/article/x53e2by67m-enable-cloud-efficiency-for-google-cloud-platform-gcp)
+2. There is documentation for setting this up - [Set Up Cloud Visibility for GCP](https://docs.harness.io/article/x53e2by67m-enable-cloud-efficiency-for-google-cloud-platform-gcp) - but the GCP Connector wizard on the Harness platform does a pretty good job explaining the setup process as you go.
+I followed the GCP Connector wizard.
+There are differences between the wizard and the documentation, specifically around the IAM permissions to configure in BigQuery, so we'll see how it goes.

 ## Notes